-Similar to the Annual Incentive Plans, in order for 2018 awards to be granted under the LTIPs, the Company had to achieve positive adjusted consolidated operating income for 2017.
-Having achieved this threshold, the Compensation Committee determined the number of RSUs to grant to the named executive officers under the Senior Executive LTIP based on (i) the Company's stock performance over the three-year period ending in 2017 as compared to peer companies ("TSR Component") and (ii) business unit performance in 2017 ("Business Unit
+Variable LTIP Component.
+Similar to the Annual Incentive Plan, in order for 2020 awards to be granted under the variable component of the LTIP, the Company had to achieve positive adjusted consolidated operating income for 2019.
+Having achieved this threshold, the Compensation Committee evaluated the number of RSUs to grant to the named executive officers under the variable component of the LTIP based on (i) the Company's stock performance over the three-year period ending in 2019 as compared to peer companies ("TSR Component"), (ii) business unit performance in 2019 ("Business Unit Component"), and (iii) personal performance objectives, each as described below, together with a qualitative assessment of Company and management performance during the performance period.